cdli-gh/annodoc/index.md

 - taglist recommends `appos` for `MN` (month name), with head being the word *iti* (month)
 	- this is also implemented in the MTAAC pre-annotation
 	- the examples above use `LOC` for dependencies within dates and `date` for the head element of a date
-- taglist recommends `appos` for the clause after MU
+- taglist recommends `appos` for the clause after *mu*
-	- examples have `ccomp`
+	- apply `acl` systematically, check in the data
 - check treatment in pre-annotation and annotation projection

 ### Complex numerals